Primošten old town peninsula on the Dalmatian coast

 Great base for exploring the Šibenik region and Krka

-Primošten is ideal for travelers who love unspoiled coastal beauty, history, and authentic Dalmatian atmosphere in a setting that feels both timeless and effortlessly photogenic.
+Primošten suits travellers who love unspoiled coastal beauty, history and authentic Dalmatian atmosphere — in a setting that feels both timeless and effortlessly photogenic.

 A Glimpse into Primošten's History